 - discovering and evaluating health and wellbeing interventions.

-- community sports coach
+- community sport

 During the apprenticeship, you'll receive support in developing your coaching philosophy, designing effective programmes, and fostering a positive learning environment.